 - Crumbled cooked bacon

 - Place cabbage and 2 cups water in a large saucepan; bring to a boil.
 Reduce heat; simmer, covered, until cabbage is tender, about 10 minutes.
-Drain, reserving cooking liquid; keep warm.
+Drain, reserving cooking liquid; keep cabbage warm in separate dish.

 - In same pan, combine potatoes and reserved cooking liquid.
 Add additional water to cover potatoes; bring to a boil.
 Reduce heat; cook, uncovered, until potatoes are tender, 15-20 minutes.
 Meanwhile, place milk, green onions, salt and pepper in a small saucepan; bring just to a boil and remove from heat.